 There are some really cute “commute” outfits on the market if you want to spend the money on them.
 The Terry catalog* is one of our favorite places to shop for commute-chic stuff.
 I also like Club Ride for commuter clothing.

 One thing to remember is that if you are wearing pants, they are likely to either get caught in the chain and ripped or get bike grease all over them (and it won’t wash out).
 You can actually buy a velcro strap* to secure your pant leg, or use a rubber band.

 Dorky?
 Yes.
 But who cares.
-The alternative is to work tight pants or leggings.
+The alternative is to wear mountain bike-specific pants that have a slim fit or leggings.

 Backpack or Panniers

 As women, we generally have lots of stuff.
 I never have understood how my husband can leave for work with only his wallet, keys, and cell phone.
 I leave with my purse, my laptop, my lunch, a spare change of clothes, a book to read at lunch, snacks for when I pick my son up from school, etc, etc, etc.

 The question is how to carry all of this on a bike.
 You really have two basic options: a backpack or panniers.

 A good old-fashioned backpack works pretty well, but if you have a long ride or you are biking in warm weather, your back might get sweaty.
 If you have a lot of heavy stuff to carry, it can also cause strain on your back and shoulders.